tashdidabbasy/basic-HTML-CSS-JS/README.md

 # basic-HTML-CSS-JS
-This is a very basic web app using HTMl CSS and Js.
-This app is a part of the tutorial https://scrimba.com/learn/learnjavascript.
-The app is basically a passenger counting app entering in station.
+Here are all my basic web app using HTML CSS and JS